Skip to main content

 (v) fire extinguisher; and

-(vi) tempering valve or other anti-scald device, when determined by the Team necessary to ensure the service recipient's safety;
+(vi) tempering valve or other anti-scald device, when the Team determines it necessary to ensure the service recipient's safety;

 (i) the DDS toll-free number;